-In addition to the Approved List process, we apply screens to exclude:
+In addition to the Approved List process, we apply screens to restrict investment in:

-- Companies and markets subject to domestic or international prohibitions or sanctions. - Tobacco and controversial weapons manufacture. - Exclusions and benchmarks directed by clients.
+- Companies and markets subject to domestic or international prohibitions or sanctions.2 - Tobacco3 and controversial weapons manufacture.4 - Exclusions and benchmarks directed by clients.

 Where a client requires specific screens, we discuss the implications for the construction of their portfolio and agree the appropriate benchmark.